Ben J. Mauldin | Apr 09 2026 21:37

 In some cases:

-• Keeping them separate can actually lower your total cost
+Keeping policies separate can actually lower your total cost.

 A Quick Reality Check

-If you haven’t reviewed your home insurance in the last 1–2 years, there’s a very good chance:
+If you haven’t reviewed your policy in the last 1–2 years, there’s a good chance:

 • Or both

-At Mauldin Insurance Group, we work with homeowners across Lexington, Columbia, and the Midlands to review their coverage and compare options across multiple carriers.
+We work with homeowners across Lexington, Columbia, and the Midlands to:

 Our goal is simple: